 Bartenders may also serve food to customers.
 They order inventory such as liquor, drink mixes, straws and napkins.
 They wash glassware and maintain clean conditions in the bar area.

 The job outlook for bartending is good, in part because of a high job turnover rate.
-Below average job growth was anticipated for bartenders; the BLS estimated employment to escalate nine percent between 2010 and 2020.
+Average job growth was anticipated for bartenders; the BLS estimated employment to escalate 12 percent between 2012 and 2022.